logan-berner/LandsatTS/README.md

 ## 7\.
 Contributions

 Logan T. Berner wrote the analysis functions (Sections 3 and 4).
 Jakob
-J. Assmann faciliated package development and wrote the extraction and preparation functions (Section 1).
+J. Assmann facilitated package development and wrote the extraction and preparation functions (Section 1).
 Richard Massey wrote the original Python code for the `lsat_export_ts()` function, later refined and translated first to JavaScript and then rgee code by Jakob J. Assmann.
-Singe Normand and Scoet Goetz provided funding (?) and mentorship for this project.
-Logan T. Berner and Jakob J. Assmann prepared the code for publication and wrote the documnetation.
+Singe Normand and Scott Goetz provided funding and mentorship for this project.
+Logan T. Berner and Jakob J. Assmann prepared the code for publication and wrote the documentation.

 Thank you to all the testers: Tester A, Tester B and Tester C.